LOADING ...

 be.

-Which is why Americans only in four part harmony to
+Which is why Americans only sing in four harmony to

-they did was they'd be singing these called Clam
+they did was be singing these songs called Clam

-Chanties, and they'd these big spears called clampoons.
+Chanties, and they'd have big spears called clampoons.

-And they'd be walking up and down the beach and the
+And they'd be walking up and the beach and the method

 they eventually where they'd have this guy, the

-He'd be singing the verses. be singing the chorus.
+He'd be singing the verses.
+They'd be the chorus.

-And clams would 'em.
-And clams hate music.
+And clams would hear 'em.
+And clams music.
 So clams

-FINALLYTHEMANWOULD jump over a big sand dune, roll
+FINALLYTHEMANWOULD over a big sand dune, roll over

-the side, the would come over the dune, fall in the
+the side, the clam would come over the dune, in the

-and fourteen guys would come out there and stab the
+hole and fourteen guys would come out and stab the

 it.
 I'm losing it.
 Hey.
 What can you do.
 Another